 There is a tool to track your net worth as well!
 You input your investment assets and liabilities and pocketsmith will track and display your net worth on your dashboard.
 Your dashboard also shows you a pie chart of spending and income- customizable to any time period.

 The other neat thing is that you can link pocketsmith directly to your bank account.
 That way transactions are uploaded automatically.
-You can then make rules in pocketsmith and it will categorise the spending automatically as well.
+You can then make rules in pocketsmith, and it will categorise the spending automatically as well.
 And anything uncategorized waits for you to manually categories it.
 This saves me hours or manual data processing.

 Pocketsmith is free to use!
 You do have to pay for the premium plan to have automatic bank feeds active.
 But I think it is well worth it for $7.49 per month.
 Especially if you view your time as money and know your real hourly income rate!

 Overall, Pocketsmith has been great!
-I would recommend anyone who is looking at getting into seriously going after passive income and early retirement to get a service like this.
+I would recommend anyone looking at getting into seriously going after passive income and early retirement to get a service like this.
 It does seem counterintuitive to pay for this service, but it automates budgeting and tracking your spending so well!
 And save you so much of your precious time.

 Check them out, and let me know if you use an online budgeting service like Pocketsmith.